zencart/documentation/content/user/upgrading/detailed_upgrading.md

 Unzip a copy of the original Zen Cart files for the version you _originally installed_ or last upgraded from (ie: perhaps v1.3.9 or even 1.5.1).
 This should be placed in a separate working folder on your PC (perhaps `zen_orig`).

-Run a tool like [WinMerge](https://winmerge.org/) to compare the "Original" Zen Cart files in `zen_orig` against your current live store files in `store`.
+Run a tool like [WinMerge](https://winmerge.org/) to compare the "Original" Zen Cart files in `zen_orig` against your current live store files in `old_store`.

-So, in WinMerge, in 2-way-compare mode, you would open the `zen_orig` directory in the left column, and the `store` directory in the right column.
+So, in WinMerge, in 2-way-compare mode, you would open the `zen_orig` directory in the left column, and the `old_store` directory in the right column.
-This way, in the right column you'll see all the ways in which your store's files are different from the original files on the left.
+This way, in the right column you'll see all the ways in which your live store's files are different from the original files on the left.

 > This document is written with the assumption that you're using only a 2-way-capable comparison tool.
-If you have a 3-way compare tool (WinMerge can do that) things will go much faster: column 1 is `zc_orig`, column 2 is `store` and column 3 is `zc_new` ... and you merge (copy) any changes between columns 2-3 into column 2 where they don't clash with column 1.
+If you have a 3-way compare tool (WinMerge can do that) things will go much faster: column 1 is `zc_orig`, column 2 is `old_store` and column 3 is `zc_new` ... and you merge (copy) any changes between columns 2-3 into column 2 where they don't clash with column 1.
 Anything changed between columns 1-2 is a customization you made or a plugin has made, so you want to keep that or at least merge it with whatever is new in column 3 if anything.
 This sounds complicated when just reading it in words, but in practice it becomes visually quite intuitive.

 Here we are taking a list of how your actual site is customized vs the original files.